julien-muke/Search-Engine-Website-using-AWS/README.md

-4. Make sure to select "New API" and Give the API name as GamingSearchEngine, keep everything as is, click "Create API"
+4. Make sure to select "New API" and Give the API name as `GamingSearchEngine`, keep everything as is, click "Create API"